Cart

 What happens if you do need to make a warranty claim?
 It’s smart to read the fine print.
 If your mattress is replaced, you might have the option to upgrade to a more expensive model, but you’ll have to pay the price difference.
 Also, keep in mind that the new warranty may only apply to the new parts, not the entire product.
 Knowing these details ahead of time prevents frustration and helps you make the best decision if you ever need a replacement.
 It’s all about being an informed shopper.

-Finding the Best Deal on Your New Mattress
+How to Get the Best Deal on Your New Mattress

 A high-quality mattress is one of the best investments you can make for your well-being, but that doesn’t mean you have to pay the full sticker price.
 Getting a great deal is often about knowing what to ask for and when to shop.
 With a little planning, you can find the perfect mattress that fits both your sleep needs and your budget.